billyzs/letterCraze/README.md

 New Levels will unlock if you achieve at least 1 star, and your progress will be saved.

-Click on the Tiles to form words, using adjacent tiles.
+Click on the Tiles to form words by chaining adjacent tiles.

 Press the Submit Word button to submit a word, and remove its tiles.
     Tiles will float up in a submission, and the board will randomly fill empties